Making money from our photography allows us to continue with our passion, extend our gear and ensure we keep pushing for excellence.

 Here’s an example for that from their website: “If you sell a 5×7 for $10.79 and the SmugMug default price for it is $0.79.
 The markup is $10.00.
 You keep $8.50 as profit (85% of $10)”.

 The catch here is you have to buy a Pro subscription.
 This starts at $12.50 per month.
 There is no free option to take advantage of.

 Instaproofs is an online photo storefront.
-It allows digital photographers to sell their images.
 The ‘Insta’ part of their name comes from the ease of taking images from your Instagram account.
 Then you can place them in your account.